Is one option better than the other when it comes to your small business?

 If you're considering financing your business through either method, here's what you need to know to get started.

-What does it mean in business?
+What does bootstrapping mean in business?

-Pros and cons
+Pros and cons to bootstrap funding

 Should I bootstrap?